hieuvp/learning-resources/modules.md

 module.exports.add = add;
 ```

-Node.js internally wraps all require()-ed modules in a function wrapper
+Before a module's code is executed, Node.js will wrap it with a function wrapper that looks like the following:

 ```javascript
 (function (exports, require, module, __filename, __dirname) {